5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Data-Cleaning.md

 ## Step 1: Finding and deleting duplicate values

-**Layer 1:** This goes through every single row in the table and assigns a number to it.
-Using a photocopier analogy:

-- Original paper gets number **1**
-- Photocopy gets number **2**

-It partitions across all 27 columns, meaning it only gives the same number sequence to rows that are completely identical in every column.
+A three-phase approach was used to identify and remove duplicate rows from the dataset.
+The logic works by numbering every row in the table, isolating the duplicates, and then deleting them from the original table.

+**Phase 1:** assigns a row number to every record, partitioned across all 27 columns.
+Rows that are completely identical in every column receive the same partition group, with the first occurrence numbered 1 and any duplicates numbered 2, 3, and so on.

 ```sql
 SELECT *,